 As a passionate advocate for nature, Dave was one of the original founders of the Glade Run Lake Conservancy (GRLC).

-In 1979, Dave earned a B.S. in geology from The University of Utah while also earning minors in biology, chemistry, and physics.
+In 1979, Dave earned a B.S. in geology from The University of Utah.
 He then went on to become a professional registered geologist, a career that would span the United States with jobs in nine states and several countries overseas.
-Dave moved to the Pittsburgh area in 2003 where he retired in 2013.
+Dave retired in 2013.
 He continues to be active in the local community and is a member of the Middlesex Township Planning Commission.

 Throughout his time with the GRLC, Dave has been active with all of the Boy Scout and Eagle Scout projects which aim to improve the lake property.
 He is also working with the Consortium for the Scientific Assistance for Watersheds (C-SAW) to monitor and protect the water quality of the lake and streams in the watershed.